 - Your pregnancy becomes more noticeable during the second trimester.
-Usually first-time mothers show a little later due to strong abdominal muscles. - · You may feel the need to urinate often due to the increasing size of the uterus. - You will start to feel your baby move from between 16 to 20 weeks.
-At first it will feel like the movement of a butterfly in your lower abdomen, but as the baby grows, you will feel stronger movements. - You may develop a hormone-related dark line, called the linea nigra on your abdomen this usually fades after the birth of your baby - · You may develop stretch marks. - The pressure of the growing baby might make your belly button pop out and stay that way until after the birth.

-- Your ankles and feet may become swollen due to water retention.
+Usually first-time mothers show a little later due to strong abdominal muscles. - You may feel the need to urinate often due to the increasing size of the uterus. - You will start to feel your baby move from between 16 to 20 weeks.
+At first it will feel like the movement of a butterfly in your lower abdomen, but as the baby grows, you will feel stronger movements. - You may develop a hormone-related dark line, called the linea nigra on your abdomen this usually fades after the birth of your baby. - It is also likely that you may experience mood swings.
+These are mainly due to the change in your hormone levels. - · You may develop stretch marks. - The pressure of the growing baby might make your belly button pop out and stay that way until after the birth. - Your ankles and feet may become swollen due to water retention.
 If this is excessive, you must contact your healthcare provider. - Your gums become softer and may be prone to bleeding when you brush your teeth, be thorough and gentle whilst brushing. - Your breasts may be feeling very tender due to the hormonal changes in preparation for breastfeeding. - Expect to gain weight during the second trimester.
 The amount of weight gained differs from person to person.